borine/bluealsa-simple-handsfree/README.md

 ## A2DP support

-To add support for the A2DP profile, install and enable `bluealsa-aplay` from the bluez-alsa project.
+To add support for the A2DP profile, install and enable `bluealsa-aplay` from the [bluez-alsa][BlueALSA] project.
 It is recommended to use BlueALSA soft-volume volume control.
 There is currently no support for the microphone channel of codecs such as SBC Faststream.

 ## oFono integration

-The above components are sufficient to build a complete hands-free unit when used in conjunction with oFono.
+The above components are sufficient to build a complete hands-free unit when used in conjunction with [oFono].
 All user interaction would have to be done through oFono clients, which are out-of-scope for this project.

 It is necessary to have the oFono service running before pairing or connecting devices can be done, so it is advisable to add the following to the `[Unit]` section of `bluealsa-simple-agent.service`
 ```